YounesElhjouji/nvim-copy/README.md

 - **Folding:** All commands support the `nofolds` flag to disable preserving fold information.
 - **Recursion:** The copy directory and copy Harpoon commands support the `norecurse` flag to disable recursive file search.
+- **Ignore Patterns:** Configure which files or directories should be ignored using Gitignore-style patterns.

 ## Features